Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 Here, the sum runs over all particles in the jet, and the angle is calculated from the axis that is closest to the particle $i$.
 For $N=1$, $N$-subjettiness coincides with jet angularities, and the location of the subjet axes can be defined in any IRC safe way.

 The generalization of the energy correlation functions to sensitivity to more prongs is less constrained, so here, we will present only the original definitions.
-(Definitions of a more general class of energy correlation functions can be found in Ref.~\cite{Moult:2016cvt}, and applications to higher point substructure have been considered in \cite{Larkoski:2014zma}.)
+(Definitions of more general classes of energy correlation functions can be found in Refs.~\cite{Moult:2016cvt,Komiske:2017aww}, and applications to higher point substructure have been considered in \cite{Larkoski:2014zma}.)
 For sensitivity to radiation off of two hard cores in a jet produced in $e^+e^-$ collisions, we define the three-point energy correlation function as \cite{Larkoski:2013eya}

 $N$-point energy correlation functions are defined similarly, and include products of the energies of $N$ distinct particles and ${N \choose 2}$ pairwise angles.
 Both $N$-subjettiness and the energy correlation functions are IRC safe, for $\alpha > 0$.
 Forms of these observables appropriate for jets in $pp$ collisions are found by the substitutions to $(p_T,\eta,\phi)$ coordinates.